stackrock/mediamachinejs/README.md

-# Mediamachine.js
+# Mediamachine

-This library will let you use [Stackrock](https://stackrock.io)'s MediaMachine api to:
+This library will let you use [MediaMachine](https://mediamachine.io)'s api to:

 - Transcode a video to a different format
 - Generate a thumbnail image from a video